 With a budget of $1000, you can get pretty much any monitor on the market.
 Whether you are looking for the most versatile monitor or the best gaming monitor, there are some great displays within this price range.

-We've tested 44 monitors under $1000 and below are our picks for the best ones available for purchase in 2018.
+We've tested 60 monitors and below are our recommendations for the best monitors under $1000 that are available for purchase in 2019.

 The 27UK650 has great motion handling, good for gaming or watching videos.
 It has an excellent fast response time and is PWM flicker-free.
 It supports FreeSync, which is great, but the 60 Hz refresh rate limits the VRR range.
 The input lag is excellent, regardless of input resolution.